research

 A few goals of our research are:

-1) A genetic understanding of how developmental plasticity is regulated;
+1) A molecular understanding of how polyphenism is regulated;

 2) To know how plasticity regulators diverge to produce new phenotypes;